marcus081c/SOCMaster/README.md

 To query IP, Domain, and Hash using vendor API keys, the API key is required.
 Follow the steps:

 1. Click Extensions icon in Google Chrome's upper right menu
-2. Click "SOCbuddy" > Settings
+2. Click "SOCMaster" > Settings
 3. On the settings page, on the upper right corner click "Add API key"
 4. On intel source selection, select API key vendor
 5. Paste Vendor API key on the field